dougj892/m4RH_missing_data_sim/README.md

 ## To do on FIML
 - Modify the model and data input into the model to account for slight changes in the list of covariates and number of outcome variables
 - Add code to generate the predicted value of y_total under treatment and y_total under control for each iteration.
 Then add code to derive confidence intervals from estimated full distribution

+## Checking how difficult it is to modify a file on my laptop and then use it on my work computer